-After the 5K, please join us for a festival in honor of the International Day of the Girl.
+While you are here for the 5K, please join us for a festival in honor of the International Day of the Girl.
 The festival will consist of many interactive booths with the goal of educating the community about a variety of topics relating to girls around the world.
-These booths, as well as a few formal workshops, will be student led.
+These booths will be student led.

 That's our mantra in robotics.
 Try crazy things, be free with your ideas, and see what happens.
 If you're going to build the future, you'll need to be a pioneer. –Emma, seventh grade